Global eigenfamilies on closed manifolds: Introduction

-An application of work of Uhlenbeck \cite{uhlenbeck-76} shows that $(\lambda,\mu)$-eigenfunctions do not exist on generic metrics:
+An application of work of Uhlenbeck \cite{uhlenbeck-76} shows that $(\lambda,\mu)$-eigenfunctions do not exist on generic metrics.
+Recall that a property is generic if it holds on a countable intersection of open dense sets.

-\begin{futuretheorem}{thm: generic} Let $M$ be a compact manifold.
+\begin{futuretheorem}{thm: generic} Let $(M,g)$ be a closed manifold.
 The property for a Riemannian metric on $M$ to not admit any non-zero $(\lambda,\mu)$-eigenfunctions $(M,g)\to\mtc$ for any $\lambda,\mu\in\mtc$ is generic in the set of Riemannian metrics of $M$. \end{futuretheorem}

 Indeed, almost all known examples of $(\lambda,\mu)$-eigenfamilies and eigenfunctions are defined on homogeneous spaces.
-It is then interesting to remark that compact Sasaki manifolds admit a large amount of globally defined eigenfunctions:
+It is then interesting to remark that closed Sasaki manifolds admit a large amount of globally defined eigenfunctions: